trussworks/Engineering-Playbook/infra/circleci/orbs.md

 circleci orb publish promote sandbox/hello-world@dev:first major
 ```

-Following [symver guidelines](https://semver.org/), we're incrementing this as a `major` segment as this will be the first time our fully functioning orb will be published.
+Following [semver guidelines](https://semver.org/), we're incrementing this as a `major` segment as this will be the first time our fully functioning orb will be published.

 Your orb is officially in the CircleCI orb registry and ready for production!